View Source AWS.Bedrock (aws-elixir v1.0.10)

 Updates a guardrail with the values you specify.

-* Specify a name and optional description.
+• Specify a name and optional description.

-* Specify messages for when the guardrail successfully blocks a prompt or a model response in the blockedInputMessaging and blockedOutputsMessaging fields.
+• Specify messages for when the guardrail successfully blocks a prompt or a model response in the blockedInputMessaging and blockedOutputsMessaging fields.

-* Specify topics for the guardrail to deny in the topicPolicyConfig object.
+• Specify topics for the guardrail to deny in the topicPolicyConfig object.
 Each GuardrailTopicConfig object in the topicsConfig list pertains to one topic.

-Give a name and description so that the guardrail can properly identify the topic.
+• Give a name and description so that the guardrail

-Specify DENY in the type field.
+* Specify `DENY` in the `type` field.

-(Optional) Provide up to five prompts that you would categorize as belonging to the topic in the examples list.
+categorize as belonging to the topic in the examples list.

-* Specify filter strengths for the harmful categories defined in Amazon Bedrock in the contentPolicyConfig object.
+• Specify filter strengths for the harmful categories defined in Amazon Bedrock in the contentPolicyConfig object.
 Each GuardrailContentFilterConfig object in the filtersConfig list pertains to a harmful category.
 For more information, see Content filters.
-For more information about the fields in a content filter, see GuardrailContentFilterConfig.
+For more information about the fields in a content filter, see GuardrailContentFilterConfig. * Specify the category in the type field.

-Specify the strength of the filter for prompts in the inputStrength field and for model responses in the strength field of the GuardrailContentFilterConfig.
+inputStrength field and for model responses in the strength field of the GuardrailContentFilterConfig.

-* (Optional) For security, include the ARN of a KMS key in the kmsKeyId field.
+• (Optional) For security, include the ARN of a KMS key in the kmsKeyId field.

 Link to this function